 This water is used to supply the Christchurch urban area, Lyttelton, Diamond Harbour and Governors Bay.

-Christchurch's underground aquifers mean residents continue to enjoy an untreated water supply from natural underground reservoirs.
+Christchurch's aquifers mean water for residents comes from natural underground reservoirs.

-There are five layers of confined aquifers, with approximately 25% of Christchurch’s water supply being sourced from the shallowest aquifer.
-A programme is underway in the northwest of the city to replace some shallow wells with deeper wells, and once this is complete only 15% of the city's water will come from the shallowest aquifer.
+There are five layers of confined aquifers, with about 25 per cent of Christchurch’s water supply being sourced from the shallowest aquifer.
+A programme is underway in the northwest of the city to replace some shallow wells with deeper wells, and once this is complete only 15 per cent of the city's water will come from the shallowest aquifer.
 The water in these confined aquifers is under pressure, giving rise to artesian wells that in some locations flow freely at the surface.
-This reduces pumping costs and, due to the high quality of the groundwater, treatment is not required meaning that this water has low processing costs and is inexpensive to produce compared with other cities in New Zealand.

 In Christchurch, water is delivered into water mains by electrically driven pumps keeping the mains pressurised and charged.
-The pressure forces water out of the tap when you turn on a tap in your house.
+The pressure forces water out when you turn on a tap in your house.

 Where reservoirs or large tanks are sited on hill areas, water pressure is maintained by continually supplying water to the level of the reservoir.
 In areas where there are no nearby hills to put tanks on, pumps are kept running to ensure a continuous water pressure 24 hours a day.